cadrian/pwd/README.md

 # Installation

-There are several distinct ways of installing *pwdmgr*.
+There are several distinct ways of installing *pwd*.

 ## From source

-To install *pwdmgr* from source, you need to first install Liberty Eiffel, the fresher the better.
+To install *pwd* from source, you need to first install Liberty Eiffel, the fresher the better.

 Install locally by calling `./deploy.sh bootstrap && cd